brighty36/skills-github-pages/index.md

----
-title: Welcome to my blog
+# Welcome to My GitHub Page

----
+Hi!
+I'm James, a passionate developer, designer, and enthusiast.